-A country house hotel with a boutique feel.
+An intimate country-house hotel with a luxurious boutique feel.

 Barnsley Cirencester Gloucestershire GL7 5EE.
 01285 740 000